P7XCKD/NF/Notes Factory/Semister 3/EUP/xps (shortified)/xp 4.md

   - **Resize**: Triggered when the StatusStrip is resized.

 ## Conclusion
- hence we successfully performed Designing of Windows Form using custom controls.
+Hence, we successfully performed the Designing of Windows Form using custom controls.

+---